ligato/docs/docs/plugins/connection-plugins.md

 Note that time is in nanoseconds.
 If no time is provided, the default value of 1 hour is set.

-Token uses by default pre-defined signature string as the key to sign it.
-This can be also changed via config file:
+Token uses by default a pre-defined signature string as the key to sign it.
+This can be changed in [http.conf][http-config] file.

 ```
 token-signature: <string>
 ```

-After login, the token is required in authentication header in the format `Bearer <token>`, so it can be validated.
-If REST interface is accessed via a browser, the token is written to cookie file.
+After login, the token is required in an authentication header in the format `Bearer <token>`, so it can be validated.
+If the REST interface is accessed via a browser, the token is written to cookie file.

-### Users and permission groups
+### Users and Permission Groups

-Users have to be pre-defined in `http.conf` file.
-User definition consists of name, hashed password and permission groups.
+Users must be pre-defined in the `http.conf` file.
+User definitions consists of name, hashed password and permission groups.

 **Name** defines username (login).
 Name "admin" is forbidden since the admin user is created automatically with full permissions and password "ligato123"

-**Password** has to be hashed.
-It is possible to use [password-hasher utility][password-hasher] to help with it.
-Password also has to be hashed with the same cost value, as defined in the configuration file:
+**Password** must be hashed.
+It is possible to use [password-hasher utility][password-hasher] to assist with this function.
+Password must also be hashed with the same cost value, as defined in the configuration file:

 ```
 password-hash-cost: <number>
 ```

 Minimal hash cost is 4, maximal value is 31.
-The higher the cost, the more CPU time memory is required to hash the password.
+The higher the cost, the more CPU time/memory is required to hash the password.

 **Permission Groups** define a list of permissions; allowed URLs and methods.
 Every user needs at least one permission group defined, otherwise it will not have access to anything.
 Permission group is described in [proto model][access-security-model].